-Iliff students (with valid ID) may use the University of Denver's Penrose Library, located at 2150 E. Evans Ave, west of University Blvd.
+Iliff students (with valid ID) may use the libraries at the University of Denver.
 For hours of operation or for more information, see their website at http:/library.du.edu or call 303-871-3707.

 SEX/GENDER HARASSMENT, DISCRIMINATION AND MISCONDUCT POLICY